Our official guidelines for whistleblowing

 - A deliberate attempt to conceal any of the above

-- Concerns about other organisations: Concerns about the behaviour of another organisation should be raised through that organisation, following any whistleblowing procedures it has.
+Concerns about other organisation - If you have concerns about the behaviour of another organisation you should raise them through that organisation, following any whistleblowing procedures it has.

 Can I keep my whistleblowing confidential?